Chandrashekar0123/Chandrashekar0123/README.md

 ## About Me

-Final-year B.Tech undergraduate specializing in Artificial Intelligence and Machine Learning, with hands-on experience building deep learning models, NLP pipelines, and full-stack AI-integrated applications.
+B.Tech Graduate specializing in Artificial Intelligence and Machine Learning, with hands-on experience building deep learning models, NLP pipelines, and full-stack AI-integrated applications.
 Currently interning as an **AI Programmer at ReatchAll Pvt.
 Ltd.**, developing scalable MERN-stack platforms with AI integrations.
-Actively exploring PyTorch, Generative AI, and LLM fine-tuning.
+Actively exploring Tensorflow, Generative AI, and LLM fine-tuning.

 ---